buildpacks/docs/content/docs/extension-author-guide/create-extension/building-blocks-extension.md

 `tree $workspace/samples/extensions/tree`

+(That's right, we're using the very tool we will later be installing!)
 You should see something akin to the following:

 ```
 .